tao54tao/foodi/README.md

 ### How to publish new bulid Github Pages

-'npm run deploy'<br>
+`npm run deploy`<br>
 This will create an optimized production build and deploy to the github pages server.
 It will also push to github under the gh-pages branch.

 ### How to clone from github to new development machine

-'git clone -b master --single-branch https://github.com/tao54tao/foodi.git foodi'
+`git clone -b master --single-branch https://github.com/tao54tao/foodi.git foodi`

 # Default Readme: